minio/docs/source/concepts/erasure-coding.rst

-MinIO Erasure Coding is a data redundancy and availability feature that allows MinIO deployments to automatically reconstruct objects on-the-fly despite the loss of multiple drives or nodes in the cluster.Erasure Coding provides object-level healing with less overhead than adjacent technologies such as RAID or replication.
+MinIO Erasure Coding is a data redundancy and availability feature that allows MinIO deployments to automatically reconstruct objects on-the-fly despite the loss of multiple drives or nodes in the cluster.
+Erasure Coding provides object-level healing with less overhead than adjacent technologies such as RAID or replication.